Programme logo

 For printed materials, it’s best to use CMYK.
 You’ve also got the option to specify Pantone colours.
 For paper and plastic materials it’s best to use the Pantone colour system.
 For your electronic displays or online material, use the RGB system.

-Guide for projects – CB branding
+Guide for programme branding